d-matt/naive/README.md

 Install
 -------
+There is at least two ways to place this theme in ``your-gallery/theme/`` dir.
-* download the archive from github (https://github.com/d-matt/naive/downloads) and extract it in  ``your-gallery/theme/``. wget -O naive.tar.gz https://github.com/d-matt/naive/tarball/master
+* download the archive from github (https://github.com/d-matt/naive/downloads)

+    wget -O naive.tar.gz https://github.com/d-matt/naive/tarball/master

 * or clone the project

     git clone git://github.com/d-matt/naive.git

 This theme has been tested with piwigo 2.3 and firefox 7.